|Full Name: Noor as-Salaam bint Daniyal Umra Suleiman Ayreon-Kalirion ibn al-Majeed al-Osman bin Sathrati Umm Zahir al-Din of Waffel-Paine|

-Noor as-Salaam bint Daniyal Umra Suleiman Ayreon-Kalirion ibn al-Majeed al-Osman bin Sathrati af Ettlingum Freyu Umm Zahir al-Din of Waffel-Paine (born 1604 in Ardashirshahr) is the present Kaiseress of Shireroth from 1644 until her murder in 1650.
-She was also Queen of Goldshire (since 1635) and the Elian Lands (since 1644), Emira of Sathrati (since 1633), and is, through her marriage to King Noah (in 1633), the current Queen consort of Elwynn and of Uppland until her death.
+Noor as-Salaam bint Daniyal Umra Suleiman Ayreon-Kalirion ibn al-Majeed al-Osman bin Sathrati Umm Zahir al-Din of Waffel-Paine (born 1604, died 1650) was the Kaiseress of Shireroth from 1644 until her murder in 1650.
+She was also Queen of Goldshire (1635–1650) and the Elian Lands (1644–1650), Emira of Sathrati (1633– 1650), and was, through her marriage to King Noah (in 1633), the Queen consort of Elwynn and of Uppland until her death.
 Her marriage, however, was following the revelations of the Auspicious Occasion, declared annulled in 1656.

 - 1 Biography